LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/Maya'sProcessJournal2.md

 For the development of our final prototype, we keep these points in mind as our driving force to create a user-friendly and genuinely impactful application-- something people would really use.
 Here are our amendments:

 **1. Basic App Interface Improvements**
-- Made the Stats page easier to navigate using a slider bar at the top of the page.
+- We made the Stats page easier to navigate using a slider bar at the top of the page.
+We added individual day, week, and year tabs (instead of the first draft, which had day, month, and year all listed on the same page) so a user could get a better look at their long-term statistics.
+As seen in our user interviews from Week 6 and 7, our potential client base was very interested in seeing statistics from years back (a feature that is not included in IOS Screen Time tracking software).

 <div align="center">